 OH&S is no longer considered a ‘stand-alone’ but rather an integral part of running a safe, effective and sustainable organisation.
 Although OHSAS 18001 was a beneficial standard, like most things it required updating over time in order to be suitable for the modern day work environments which is why it was replaced with ISO 45001.
 Although both the standards do share a certain amount of ‘DNA and similarities, they differ in their approach.

 Some of the main differences between OHSAS 18001 and ISO 45001 are;

 - OHSAS 18001 was more aimed at managing OH&S hazards whereas ISO 45001 focuses on the interaction between the organisation and its business environment.

-- OHSAS 18001 deals exclusively with risk, ISO 45001 considers both risk and opportunities
+- OHSAS 18001 dealt exclusively with risk, ISO 45001 considers both risk and opportunities

-- OHSAS 18001 does not include the views of interested parties but ISO 45001 does
+- OHSAS 18001 did not include the views of interested parties but ISO 45001 does

 Although there is without doubt a significant shift in the way that health and safety management is perceived, the overall aim of ISO 45001 has not altered from that of 18001 – to ensure the health, safety and wellbeing of those involved with the organisation by reducing risks and improving overall working conditions.